• Skip to primary navigation

 I have to work really hard to pick up the bits and pieces of the above information and when I am doing that, I don’t have the cognitive energy to listening what you are trying to say.
 When the audience is not listening, you will not be able to convince them of anything.

-In the first 30 second you should be able to clearly articulate the problem you are trying to solve, otherwise the audience will be constantly distracted.
+In the first 30 seconds, you should be able to articulate the problem you are trying to solve clearly, otherwise, the audience will be constantly distracted.
 Sometimes we are too boggled in the work we do, we forgot to take a step back to think about how we can make it easy for the audience to absorb the information we are sharing.

-You can have the best idea in the world but if people don’t get what you are saying, its game over.
-One way to help this is to create an outline or agenda for your presentation, that way your provide structure for the audience such that they can easily grasp what is coming.
+You can have the best idea in the world but if people don’t get what you are saying, it’s game over.
+One way to help this is to create an outline or agenda for your presentation, that way you provide structure for the audience such that they can easily grasp what is coming.

 Closing thoughts

-UX design is easy to learn, but hard to master.
-It challenges us to not only have the logical mind to solve problems, but also have the aesthetic sense to make beautiful things.
-At the same time, we must also understand people and their motivation, be it our stakeholders or customers if we were to success in this career.
+UX design is easy to learn but hard to master.
+It challenges us to not only have the logical mind to solve problems but also have the aesthetic sense to make beautiful things.
+At the same time, we must also understand people and their motivation, be it our stakeholders or customers if we were to succeed in this career.

 When you are in this business, you are in the business for change.
-Since people hate change, you WILL face resistance, and you WILL face push back.
+Since people hate change, you WILL face resistance, and you WILL face pushback.
 This is expected.
-Worst part about this?
+The worst part about this?
 No one is here to save you.
 No senior designer or design lead will suddenly join your company and sort everything out with your stakeholders.

 You can choose to sit there and wait for the magical savior to join someday, or you can try to be the pioneer and drive changes.
 The good news is, we have a strong community of UX designers that is willing to support you.
 So STOP complaining about people at your company don’t get what UX is about.
 They didn’t pay money to learn about this thing, you did.
 It is your job to help them understand the benefit of UX design.